-We often work on, or in close proximity to traditional Aboriginal land.
+We often work on or are in close proximity to traditional Aboriginal land.
 Our teams work with these communities on a daily basis to build and maintain mutually beneficial relationships.
 Through understanding, respect and cooperation we strive to maintain strong relationships and enhance the opportunities for participation in our oil and natural gas developments.

-Our commitments to Aboriginal communities include respecting their rights, interests and knowledge by actively seeking their views and input, as well as developing and maintaining effective two-way communication.
+Our commitments to Aboriginal communities include respecting their rights, interests, and knowledge by actively seeking their views and input, as well as developing and maintaining effective two-way communication.

 The knowledge and experience we receive from the Aboriginal communities help us better understand the surroundings and our impact.
 Learning about the traditional cultures, wildlife, and how the landscape has changed over the years is part of our long-term commitment to these communities.